Kerry Norton-Smyser: Career

 In February 1947, Norton screen tested for a role in director Roy Darling's movie, The Intimate Stranger.
 Although filming began that April, the movie was never completed.

 Her first stage appearance was a minor role in Garson Kanin's Born Yesterday in 1948 for J. C. Williamson at the Royal.
 At the same time when she was taking acting lessons at the Independent, and in 1949 she took part in the Independent's production of Father Malachy's Miracle.
 That same year she auditioned for Macquarie's radio station 2GB and gained an A-Grade pass, which meant she started acting for 2GB almost immediately.

 That year she was in Kay Keavney's radio serial Nurse White; she also appeared on the radio as Diana Reed in Superman.
 She was in the Caltex Theater play Prison Without Bars, which starred Babs Mayhew, Peter Bathurst, and Betty McDowall.
 At the same time she was working as a secretary to 2GB writer Bob MacKinnon, typing his scripts as he dictated them.
 She said that anyone who wanted to make a career as an actress should have a permanent job until well established.

 This secretarial stint came to an end early in 1950.
 On 2UE she won the important role of Angel White in Hagen's Circus, written by Max Afford; she was in episodes of I Hate Crime, starring Ken Wayne as Larry Kent; and she was part of the team working with comedian Mo McCackie in Cavalcade.
 For 2GB she was in the serial Kitty Foyle, and she had her first starring role in the Caltex Theater in Adam and Evelyne with Reg Goldsworthy.
 On stage, she replaced Betty Lucas, who was leaving for England, in One Wild Oat at the Palace Theatre.
 This was followed by Madam Louise.
 Both these light comedies were written by Vernon Sylvaine.

-After the Sydney season, Norton toured in both of these productions to the Kings Theater in Melbourne.
+After the Sydney season, Norton toured in both of these productions to the King's Theatre, Melbourne.
 She then started working with Jack Davey in The Club Show, continuing to work with him for more than two years, when she went to America.